Tami Chynn

-Tammar Annika Chin (born 14 June 1983), known by her stage name Tami Chynn, is a Jamaican singer, songwriter, and dancer.
+Tammar Chin Mitchell (born 14 June 1983), known by her stage name Tami Chynn, is a Jamaican singer, songwriter, and dancer.

 Early life

 Chynn was born in Kingston, Jamaica.
 Her father, Richard Chin, is of Jamaican and Chinese descent and her mother, Christine Chin, also a Jamaican national, is of English and African descent.
 Her parents were in a band called The Carnations and her younger sister, Tessanne Chin is also a singer, best known for winning Season 5 of the US singing competition The Voice as part of Adam Levine's team.

 Tami grew up in the parish of St. Andrew and attended St. Peter and Paul Preparatory School.
 She later attended Campion College in St. Andrew, Jamaica.
 In 1998, at age 14, she moved to Leamington Spa, UK where she spent three years studying the performing arts and in 2001, at age 17, moved back to Jamaica, where she worked on her music career and recorded her first single "Rock U."

 In 2010, Tami collaborated with Slovakia-born fashion designer Lubica Kucerova to create the Anuna and Anuna Goddess collections.
 The collection debuted at 2010 Fashion Art Toronto: Alternative Arts Fashion Week.
 Later that year, the duo would be nominated at The Jamaica Observer Style Awards and win the Designer of the Year Award.